kgourgou/blog-blog/_posts/2016-01-14-method-of-characteristics.md

+---
+layout: post
-# A short intro on the method of characteristics
+title: "A short intro to the method of characteristics"
+category:
+tags: []
+---

 The following is not super rigorous but should be a good intro to the idea.